 Many Things Can Affect a Property’s Value

 We’ve got to be honest.
 When we perform an analysis of a subject property for our clients, it gets very complicated (and it’s very proprietary).
 So don’t get discouraged when you start to realize how many different variables can affect a property’s value.
 Consider this article a simplified approach that you can use as a homeowner or homebuyer to determine a reasonable market value.
 It’s no secret that we sell reports, so our service is always available if you wish to take advantage of it.

 The first step is to research your subject property first.
 You’re going to need to know the following information:

 But What About the Number of Rooms?

-Values aren’t determine by the number of rooms unless the property has really peculiar characteristics.
-So, yes, a 3 bed 2 bath home can be the same value as a 2 bed 2 bath home with the same square footage.
+Values aren’t determined by the number of rooms unless the property has really peculiar characteristics.
+Yes, a 3 bed 2 bath home can be the same value as a 2 bed 2 bath home with the same square footage.

 Ok, Then What About Amenities and Features?